An Improved Approximation Algorithm for Quantum Max-Cut: Introduction

 The local Hamiltonian problem is of high importance in condensed matter physics and quantum chemistry.
 In these contexts it corresponds to finding the ground energy of a quantum physical system.

 An aspect unique to the quantum scenario is the presence of entanglement in quantum ground states.
-Not only are the optimal states impossible to find, but they may even be impossible to describe succinctly.
+Not only is the optimal energy QMA-hard to compute, but the optimal state may even be impossible to describe succinctly.
 Most classical algorithms are limited to search over a small subset of quantum states, given by a choice of ansatz.
 The natural ansatz is the set of product states, which have no entanglement.
 In physics this corresponds to mean-field theory, and in quantum chemistry this is related to the Hartree-Fock method.
 There are many situations in which product states can achieve close to optimal energy \cite{Brandao-Harrow}.
 However, for a QMA-complete problem, entanglement is necessary.
 Assuming $\text{NP}\neq\text{QMA}$ there must be instances where product states cannot be inverse polynomially close to optimal, and additionally assuming quantum PCP there must be instances where product states cannot be O(1)-close to optimal.

 Quantum Hamiltonian problems also have SDP relaxations.
 Work has been done on how to round SDP solutions to product states \cite{Brandao-Harrow,BGKT,Gharibian-Parekh,Parekh-Thompson-2-local,Parekh-Thompson-product}.
 However, we can hope to do better by rounding the SDP to an entangled state in general, as in \cite{AGM,Parekh-Thompson,AGMS}.
 In this work we try to make progress on this difficult task.
 Our algorithm can be viewed as a rounding of the SDP to an entangled ansatz.